Test ID: UPH24 pH, 24 Hour, Urine

 Reporting Name

-pH, Urine 24 HourUseful For
+pH, 24 HR, UUseful For

-Monitoring the effectiveness of alkalinization or acidification of urine for certain medical conditions (eg, treatment of uric acid nephrolithiasis)
+Assessment of patients with metabolic acidosis, crystalluria, as well as monitoring the effectiveness of alkalinization or acidification of urine for certain medical conditions (eg, treatment of uric acid nephrolithiasis) using a 24-hour collection period

 Clinical Information

-Urine pH is a measure of the acidity/alkalinity of urine and by itself usually provides little useful information.
+Urine pH is a measure of the acidity/alkalinity of urine and, by itself, usually provides little useful information.
 Under normal conditions its value is influenced by the type of diet.
 Some diets (eg, diets rich in meat) have more acid content than others (eg, vegetarian diets).

 Therapeutic interventions to either alkalinize or acidify the urine are necessary for some diseases.
 For example, some crystals have a propensity to form in alkaline urine, while others form in relative acidic urine, and changing the pH may reduce stone formation.